aphalo/romnidriver/README.md

 ## Documentation

-The inplemented wrapper functions respect the names of the functions as they appear in the OmniDriver documentation.
-For a couple of function with very long names, synonims are defined in addition to the original names.
+The implemented wrapper functions respect the names of the functions as they appear in the OmniDriver documentation.
+For a couple of function with very long names, synonyms are defined in addition to the original names.
 The documentation for the OmniDriver API is available at (<http://oceanoptics.com/api/omnidriver/>).